Test cricket won't die in my life, but who will play it?: Ian Chappell - ExBulletin

 Coming back to the challenge that cricket faces, Chappell believed that the rapid expansion of T20 competitions will do huge damage to Test cricket and its future.

 “The West Indies have a problem because they can’t afford to pay their players.
 Sri Lanka has a reasonable infrastructure, but major political problems, and South Africa is comparable.
-Who has thought of testing Afghanistan and Ireland? status is shaken.
-But you know why it’s done, it’s so that those countries get a voice.”
+Who has thought of testing Afghanistan and Ireland? status is upset, but you know why it’s done, it’s so that those countries get a voice.

 “For me, this whole issue has been going on for a while and I have no sympathy for the administrators.”